 OFF-ROAD

-Off-road vehicles, including 4x4s, are permitted on the beach.
-You can rent an off-road vehicle while you’re here, or bring your own.
-A permit is required and can be obtained online through the Cape Hatteras National Seashore ORV permit page.
+Off-road vehicles are permitted on the beach.
+You can bring one from home or rent one here.
+A permit is required for all beach driving and can be obtained online through the Cape Hatteras National Seashore ORV permit page.